Salt tablets and electrolytes

 Why you should consider electrolytes.

 Research suggests sodium added to drinks before exercise may improve the amount of that fluid retained, rather than lost through urination and potentially reduce the risk of dehydration.
 Sodium can also improve the flavour of drinks and encourage consumption when consumed during exercise.
 This could be handy in warmer conditions and when exercising for two or more hours.
 Sodium during exercise can also reduce the potential risk of developing hyponatraemia.
 It is suggested sodium can assist with fluid and carbohydrate absorption from the gut.
-If you are a heavy sweater with above average sodium loses (>1g/L) identified through sweat testing, then you may benefit from sodium ingestion during exercise if you are exercising for several hours.
+If you are a heavy sweater with above average sodium losses (>1g/L) identified through sweat testing, then you may benefit from sodium ingestion during exercise if you are exercising for several hours.

 The good news is that most sports drinks and gels contain sodium so it is unlikely the majority of athletes will need to take on additional electrolytes in the form of tablets.
 Ultra runners and ironman participants may be an exception to this rule.